-- Demonstration that motor vehicle emissions Inspection/Maintenance (I/M) program(s) in place meets requirements of Basic I/M program - 15% Rate of Progress SIP demonstrating reduction in emissions over a set time frame - Demonstration that state implements VOC/NOx Reasonably Available Control Technology (RACT) for major point sources or for sources which have EPAdeveloped Control Techniques Guidelines - Contingency measures for failure to attain - Control requirements - NSR offset rate for new major sources (100 tpy) is 1.15 tons of existing emissions to be reduced for every 1 ton of new emissions.
-Marginal nonattainment area offset rate was 1.1 tons of existing emissions.
+- Demonstration that motor vehicle emissions Inspection/Maintenance (I/M) program(s) in place meets requirements of Basic I/M program - ▶ 15% Rate of Progress SIP demonstrating reduction in emissions over a set time frame - Demonstration that state implements VOC/NO_x Reasonably Available Control Technology (RACT) rules for major point sources or for sources which have EPAdeveloped Control Techniques Guidelines - Contingency measures called out if area found to fail to attain standard - Control requirements - NSR offset rate for new major sources (100 tpy) is reducing 1.15 tons of existing emissions for every 1 ton of new emissions.
+Marginal nonattainment area offset rate was 1.1 tons of existing emissions for 1 ton of new emissions.